jarstingstall/jarstingstall.github.io/_posts/2015-05-17-building-reusable-components-with-angular-1.x-and-webpack.md

 $ npm install webpack webpack-dev-server -g
 ```

-Next, create a fresh directory for the project and set up this structure:
+Next, create a fresh directory for the project with this simple structure:

 ```
 .
 ├── public
-│   ├── bundle.js
 │   └── index.html
 ├── src
 │   └── index.js